 As the cost of dental and medical schools continue to rise, the amount of student loan debt does too.
 With the average amount approaching $300K, it’s becoming harder for new graduates to feel as if they can buy a home early in their career without some sort of help.
 Physician mortgage loans are becoming a more popular option for homeownership for those of us that start off with six-figure school debt.

-Two months before I completed my residency, my wife and I purchased our first home.
-At the time, we’d never heard of physician mortgage loans (AKA Doctor loans).
+Two months before I completed my residency, my wife and I made our first home purchase.
+At the time, we’d never heard of physician home loans (AKA Doctor loans).
 We were under the impression that the job I was supposed to start shortly after training would more than enough cover the mortgage.